-Safer Recruitment - Bentley Wood High School has a separate Recruitment Policy (found within the Bentley Wood High School Suite of HR Policies) which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks.
+7.1 Safer Recruitment - Bentley Wood High School has a separate Safer Recruitment Policy which specifies how all staff and volunteers must be recruited, following robust recruitment and selection process, including DBS and thorough reference checks.

-The aims of the Recruitment Policy are to help appoint the most suitable people to work with our pupils and to deter, reject or identify people who might harm pupils or are otherwise unsuitable to work or volunteer in our school
+The aims of the Safer Recruitment Policy are to help appoint the most suitable people to work with our pupils and to deter, reject or identify people who might harm pupils or are otherwise unsuitable to work or volunteer in our school.